MishaSadeghi/cross-corpus-facial-depression/README.md

 Code for the paper:
 > **Do Depressive Facial Patterns Transfer Across Cultures and Contexts?
 Evidence from a German RCT and E-DAIC**

-> Submitted to the Workshop on AI for Cognitive and Mental Health Support (AI4Mental) @ KDD 2026.
+> Accepted at Workshop on AI for Cognitive and Mental Health Support (AI4Mental) @ KDD 2026.

 ---